scientific-python/devstats.scientific-python.org/site/numpy_timeseries.md

 > The minimum number of contributors whose total contribution constitutes a
 > majority of the contributions.

-For this analysis, we will consider merged PRs as the metric for "contribution":
+For this analysis, we will consider merged PRs as the metric for contribution.
+Considering all merged PRs over the lifetime of the project, the pony factor
+is: {glue:text}`pony_factor`.

 % TODO: pandas-ify to improve sorting